 Cancer Planners Forum

-The first edition of the forum will take place from 14-16 May 2025 at Pavillon Gallatin, Geneva, Switzerland, under the theme “Cancer control planning as an investment in the future of a country”.
+The first edition of the forum took place from 14-16 May 2025 at Pavillon Gallatin, Geneva, Switzerland, under the theme “Cancer control planning as an investment in the future of a country”.

 A dynamic, hands-on programme

-The Cancer Planners Forum will be a highly interactive event, featuring plenary sessions, case studies, working group discussions, and networking opportunities.
-Participants will engage in sessions covering:
+The Cancer Planners Forum was a highly interactive event, featuring plenary sessions, case studies, working group discussions, and networking opportunities.
+Participants engaged in sessions covering:

 • Best practices in developing and implementing NCCPs